Level 6 Teaching Apprenticeship PGCE

 The prospective Primary Apprentice must meet the standard entry requirements for all ITT courses, as set out by the DfE;

 - This includes a UK honours degree or equivalent.
-For NTU courses, this must be at a minimum 2:2 in a degree related to National Curriculum subjects, or related to education or child development more generally;
+For NTU courses, this must be at a minimum 2:2.

 - It also includes GCSE English, Mathematics and Science at minimum grade 4 or equivalent.
 Applicants with pending qualifications will be considered, but the qualification must be attained prior to enrolment.
 GCSE English Literature does not meet the requirement, and anyone with English Literature but not English Language will need to undertake an English GCSE equivalency test.
 Anyone who is unable to provide the required GCSE certificate will need to complete a relevant equivalency test prior to enrolment.